brockai/brockai/README.md

 # Streamlit, Node, OpenSearch Experimental

-Adding Machine Learning (ML) and Artificial Intelligence (AI) into traditional mobile and desktop applications can provide significant advantages and open up a plethora of new possibilities.
+I believe adding Machine Learning (ML) and Artificial Intelligence (AI) to mobile and desktop applications can provide significant advantages and open up a plethora of new possibilities.

 Streamlit is a great tool, however it has been my experience that it is limited on the frontend when compared to React/VUE or Angular (I suspect that will improve over time).
-On the flip side, Streamlit backend integration is outstanding and is 100% python based, using Jupyter Notebooks with Streamlit is magic.
+On the flip side, Streamlit backend integration is outstanding and is 100% python based, using Jupyter Notebooks with Streamlit is magic (no need for Node).

-Using OpenSearch as the database provides ML/AL compatibility, irrespective of the frontend.
-Using Node to build the API provides a robust, portable, proven middleware.
+## Why Node?
+Really, the frontend is probably the most cricial part of an app beacuse it is in everyones hands.
+The combination of React, NextJS and TailwindCSS covers both mobile and desktop in one codebase.
+There are npm packages that allow for React to connect with OpenSearch (no need for Node), however if there is a need to connect to other providers, such as Geotab, or you need a forgot email/signup service, you are faced with managing another service connection on the frontend.
+Not the end of the world, but all of your eggs are in one basket.

+To seperate concerns for better management and deployment, Node provides a robust, portable, proven middleware to house the app API, irrespective of the frontend.

+## Why OpenSearch?
+OpenSearch provides ML/AL compatibility

 #### <a href="https://github.com/brockai/brockai/wiki" target="_blank">Research Wiki</a>